sensu/sensu-docs/content/sensu-go/5.17/installation/auth.md

 **COMMERCIAL FEATURE**: Access authentication providers in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][6].

-In addition to built-in authentication and RBAC, Sensu includes [commercial][6] support for authentication using external authentication providers.
-Sensu supports Microsoft Active Directory (AD) and standards-compliant Lightweight Directory Access Protocol (LDAP) tools like OpenLDAP.
+In addition to built-in authentication and RBAC, Sensu includes commercial support for authentication using external authentication providers, including [Microsoft Active Directory (AD)][37] and standards-compliant [Lightweight Directory Access Protocol (LDAP)][44] tools like OpenLDAP.

 ### Manage authentication providers